Eddie Santry: Later career

-On October 29, 1903, he fought Aurelio Herrera in Anaconcda, Montana, losing in a thirteenth-round knockout.
+On October 29, 1903, Santry fought Aurelio Herrera in Anaconcda, Montana, losing in a thirteenth-round knockout.
 Santry later claimed he had led significantly in points throughout the bout and had been the victim of a knockout punch by Herrera while he was distracted.
 He had continued to train, running as much as five miles according to one source, and hitting the bag, even during this period of gradual decline in his boxing career.
 Herrera, who was a promising young boxer, had hurt his hands prior to the bout but had fought slightly fewer gifted opponents and taken subsequently less punishment.
 Both he and Santry were around twenty-seven, with Santry having only a slight advantage in reach.

-Briefly held in jail
+Jailing

-He fought Jack Cordell in San Francisco California on November 29, 1904, and lost in a ten-round points decision, which was unpopular with much of the crowd.
+Santry fought Jack Cordell in San Francisco California on November 29, 1904, and lost in a ten-round points decision, which was unpopular with much of the crowd.
 Though he showed some of his old defensive skills, he lacked the punch he had shown in his earlier career.
 Many fans would have preferred a draw ruling for the bout.

-After the bout with Cordell, he was arrested on a complaint by Battling Nelson, with whom he had sparred for several weeks, acting as a trainer.
+After the bout with Cordell, Santry was arrested on a complaint by Battling Nelson, with whom he had sparred for several weeks, acting as a trainer.
 Nelson believed he had been defrauded out of receipts for his fights against Young Corbett and Jimmy Britt in San Francisco by Santry who had already left for the East coast with Nelson's manager Ted Murphy.
 The complaint applied to Murphey as well who had received $9000 from Nelson's San Francisco bouts.
 Santry was released on his own recognizance on Christmas Day, 1904 after claiming his innocence, and Murphy was released on bail claiming he had fully intended to compensate Nelson for the money owned him.
 Nelson did not choose to press charges.
 He was back to boxing with a knockout of Jack Parry in eleven rounds in Boston, the following April 10, 1905.

-Boxing from 1905–11
+1905–1911

-Fighting boxers of less than championship contender quality, he had a five match winning streak from Spring to October 1905.
+Fighting boxers of less than championship contender quality, Santry had a five match winning streak from Spring to October 1905.

-On November 17, 1905, he fought Jack Dougherty, winning in six rounds in Milwaukee, Wisconsin.
+On November 17, 1905, Santry fought Jack Dougherty, winning in six rounds in Milwaukee, Wisconsin.
 It was reported that he found Dougherty an easy opponent.

-Showing some of his old form, he knocked out Tommy Lynch on December 10, 1907 in Duluth, Minnesota, in four rounds, though Lynch was not a boxer who fought championship contenders.
+Santry knocked out Tommy Lynch on December 10, 1907, in Duluth, Minnesota, in four rounds, though Lynch was not a boxer who fought championship contenders.

-On July 3, 1908, he fought Eddie Marino at The Rink in Sandpoint, Idaho to a twenty-round draw.
+On July 3, 1908, Santry fought Eddie Marino at The Rink in Sandpoint, Idaho to a twenty-round draw.
 The bout was a "smoker" for the Sandpoint Idaho Athletic Club and certainly drew a far smaller crowd than the ones he had drawn ten years earlier.
 He fought less frequently for the next seven years, until his last bout with Jack Ryan on May 12, 1911, which he won in a fourth-round knockout in South Bend, Indiana.